MinaProtocol/mina/src/app/rosetta/README.md

 ### Operation Statuses

 Operations are always `Pending` if retrieved from the mempool. `Success` if they are in a block and fully applied.
 A transaction status of `Failed` occurs for transactions within a block whenever certain invariants are not met such as not sending enough to cover the account creation fee.
-Other reaons include misconfiguring new tokens or snapps.
+Other reasons include misconfiguring new tokens or snapps.
 See [this section of the code](https://github.com/MinaProtocol/mina/blob/4ae482b656c743fc4ea824419cebe2f2ff77ef96/src/lib/coda_base/user_command_status.ml#L8) for an exhaustive list.

 ### Operations Types